PMTA application documents, pen, and laptop.

 The final stage of the PMTA process is the FDA’s decision, which can result in a marketing granted order (an approval) or a denial.
 If your product is approved, the work isn’t over.
 Receiving a marketing granted order comes with ongoing responsibilities.
 The FDA requires that you “keep records and send reports… as needed to make sure the product continues to be safe after it’s on the market.”
 This is known as post-market surveillance.
 You’ll need to have systems in place for tracking product performance, reporting adverse events, and submitting periodic updates.
 Being prepared for these post-market rules is just as important as preparing the initial application for long-term success.

-Common PMTA Challenges and How to Solve Them
+Common PMTA Hurdles and How to Clear Them

 Submitting a PMTA is a complex process, and it’s easy to hit a few bumps along the way.
 Knowing the common pitfalls ahead of time can help you prepare a stronger application from the start.
 Let’s walk through some of the biggest challenges I see companies face and, more importantly, how you can solve them.